Ripe old age: humans may already have reached maximum lifespan

-WASHINGTON When she turned 120 years old in 1995, plucky Frenchwoman Jeanne Calment was asked what type of future she expected.
+WASHINGTON (Reuters) - When she turned 120 years old in 1995, plucky Frenchwoman Jeanne Calment was asked what type of future she expected.

 "A very short one," she replied.